Jonathan Kaufman: Career in journalism

-Prior to joining Northeastern, Kaufman was an Executive Editor at Bloomberg News, overseeing more than 300 reporters and editors.
-Under his leadership, Kaufman's team at Bloomberg won numerous awards, including a 2015 Pulitzer Prize, several George Polk Awards, the Overseas Press Club Award, a Gerald Loeb Award, the Osborn Elliott Prize of the Asia Society, and the Education Writers Association Grand Prize.
+Prior to joining Northeastern, Kaufman was an executive editor at Bloomberg News, where he oversaw more than 300 reporters and editors.
+During his tenure, Bloomberg journalists won several honors, including a 2015 Pulitzer Prize, multiple George Polk Awards, an Overseas Press Club Award, a Gerald Loeb Award, the Asia Society's Osborn Elliott Prize, and the Education Writers Association Grand Prize.

-Prior to Bloomberg, Kaufman was a senior editor and the Beijing Bureau Chief for The Wall Street Journal, and a reporter and the Berlin Bureau Chief for the Boston Globe, where he was part of a team that won a Pulitzer Prize for a series examining racism and job discrimination in Boston.
+Kaufman previously served as a senior editor and Beijing bureau chief for The Wall Street Journal, and as a reporter and Berlin bureau chief for The Boston Globe.
+At the Globe, he was part of the reporting team that won a Pulitzer Prize for a series examining racism and job discrimination in Boston.

-Kaufman's specialties are the role of Jews in American politics and around the world; the challenges facing media in the 21st century and in the age of President Donald Trump; race relations and class in the United States; and Chinese politics, economy and relations with the United States.
+His areas of expertise include the role of Jews in American politics and around the world; 21st-century media challenges during the presidency of Donald Trump; race relations and class in the United States; and Chinese politics, econimics, and relations with the United States.